Alex-Sigma/hello-world/README.md

 Hi Humans!

 Hobot  is here.
-Thi is the test version to learn working with different branches.
+This is the test version to learn working with different branches.
 Hubot like moon tacos more than earth tacos.